 The Citizens Research Council of Michigan, a well-respected, independent, nonpartisan public policy research organization, currently has available on its website three excellent analyses of each statewide ballot proposal.
 Each analysis provides an in-depth look at how the proposals will impact Michigan residents, free of any support for one side or another.

 WHY IT MATTERS

-The MHA has not taken an official position on any of the measures that will appear on the Nov.
-6 ballot.
+The MHA has not taken an official position on either of the measures that appear on the Nov.
+3 ballot.
 However, statewide ballot proposals serve an important role in public policy by putting the power to approve or reject changes to Michigan’s Constitution or state law in the hands of voters.
 For that reason, the MHA encourages voters to learn more about each proposal to make informed decisions on Election Day.

 View both sides of the ballot before submission, as ballot proposals often appear on the back side of a ballot.